[Go back to Index]

 /* ... continue with established connection ... */

-For the details read article describing them, basically on linux they can be displayed using:
+For the details please read article describing them, basically on linux they can be displayed using:

 $ cat /proc/sys/net/ipv4/ip_local_port_range